 From ground to plate

 Since 1974 the huge increase in travel has made the world a much more diverse place.
-In 2014 you can dine in an Italian restaurant, owned by a British celebrity chef, in a region which, for all intents and purposes, didn’t exist in the seventies; in the form of Jamie’s Italian at Jumeirah Beach Hotel!
-A partnership between Jamie Oliver and Gennaro Contaldo this family-friendly restaurant has pasta on the menu, made fresh on site every day, in Dubai!
+You can now dine in an Italian restaurant, owned by a British celebrity chef, in a region which, for all intents and purposes, didn’t exist in the seventies; in the form of Jamie’s Italian at Jumeirah Beach Hotel!
+A partnership between Jamie Oliver and Gennaro Contaldo this family-friendly restaurant has pasta on the menu, made fresh on-site every day, in Dubai!

 The most recent addition to Jumeirah Beach Hotel’s restaurants adds another international offering to the already diverse selection of cuisine, which includes Japanese, Polynesian, an Argentinean grill, a British gastropub and Latin American.